gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 const result = mapValues(map, x => `${x}`) // {key1: "42", key2: "123"}
 ```

+Next, we’ll take a look at a use-case.
 # Use-case: handling events
 Type-level maps have lots of use-cases.
 One of the most common ones is **handling events**.
-In fact, you might have encountered it yourself.
+In fact, you might’ve encountered it yourself.

-In this example, we have a `Button` object that has a bunch of events, and every event comes with its own information object:
+Let’s say we have a `Button` object that has a bunch of events.
+Every event comes with its own information object:

 - `click` says which button the user clicked, either `"left"` or `"right"`.
 - `hover` gives the $(x,y)$ of the pointer.